 - Diseases of the arteries.
 Raynaud's phenomenon can be associated with various diseases that affect arteries, such as the buildup of plaques in blood vessels that feed the heart (atherosclerosis) or a disorder in which the blood vessels of the hands and feet become inflamed (Buerger's disease).
 A type of high blood pressure that affects the arteries of the lungs (primary pulmonary hypertension) can be linked to Raynaud's.

 - Carpal tunnel syndrome.
-This condition involves pressure on a major nerve to your hand (ulnar nerve) producing numbness and pain in the affected hand.
+This condition involves pressure on a major nerve to your hand (median nerve) producing numbness and pain in the affected hand.
 The hand may become more susceptible to cold temperatures and episodes of Raynaud's.

 - Repetitive action or vibration.
 Typing, playing piano or doing similar movements for long periods and operating vibrating tools, such as jackhammers, can increase your risk of developing Raynaud's.